-If you spent much time informally surveying your work colleagues and friends you will most likely come across someone at one time or another who has felt the pain, anguish and uncertainty of joining the many matters queuing up for a family law decision in the Federal Circuit and Family Courts across Australia.
+If you spend much time informally surveying your work colleagues and friends you will most likely come across someone at one time or another who has felt the pain, anguish and uncertainty of joining the many matters queuing up for a family law decision in the Family Law Courts across Australia.

 It is no secret that the Australian judicial system is overburdened with too many matters and not enough resources to always resolve litigants’ issues in a timely and cost effective way.
 The results are often devastating for the parties involved, financially, in terms of legal costs, and emotionally as a result of often long and protracted legal battles.